 Legal Name of the Lice nsee

-Mailing Addres SS
+Mailing Addre SS

-City State o or Country (f foreign addr ess) ZIP Code
+City State o or Country (f foreign addre ess) ZIP Code

-Telephone Nun nber (inc lude area code) E-Mail Add dress (if avai lable)
+Telephone Nur nber (inc lude area code) E-Mail Add lress (if avai lable)

-FCC Registration on Numb oer (FRN) Facility y ID Numbe y ID Number
+FCC Registration Number (FRN) Facili Facility y ID Numbe r Call Sign

-TYPE OF BRO ADCAS T STATION: -
+TYPE OF BRO OADCAS T STATION:

-Commercial Bro adcast St tation Non commercial Broadcast Star tion
+Commercial Bro oadcast St tation Non commercial Broadcast Stat tion

 Radio TV Educ ational Radio

 Low Power TV Educ ational TV

 International

-oses of t his form, a station en - ions, included on this d stations in the same
+oses of t his form, a station en nent unit is a station or a group of co mmonly owned ions, included on this d stations in the same Time Brokerage

-Call Si gn Facility ID Nur nber ype plicable box) cation v, state) Time Brokerage Agreement (check applicable box)
+Call Si ign Facility ID Nur nber Type plicable box) cation y, state) Agreement (check applicable box)

 AM FM TV Yes No

+АМ FM TV Yes No

+AM FM TV Yes No Yes No

+AM FM TV Yes No Yes No

+AM F FM TV Yes No

+АМ FM TV Yes No

 AM FM TV Yes No

 AM FM TV Yes No

-AM FM TV Yes No

-AM FM TV Yes No

-FM TV Yes No

-FM TV Yes No

-AM FM TV Yes No
+L AM FM TV Yes No

-AM L I Yes No

-SEND NOTICES AND COMMUNICATIONS TO THE FOLLOWING NAMED PERSON AT THE ADDRESS INDICATED BELOW:

-Name Street Address

-City State Zip Cod le Telephone No.

-FILI NG INST RUCT TIONS

-Broadcast station licensees are required to afford equal employment opportunity to all qualified persons and to refrain from discriminating in employment and related benefits on the basis of race, color, national origin, religion, and sex.
-See 47 C.F.R.
-Section 73.2080.
-Pursuant to these requirements, a television station employment unit that employs five or more full-time station employees must file a full and complete Broadcast Mid-Term Report.
-If a television station employment unit employs fewer than five full-time employees, only the first two pages of this report need be filed.

-A copy of this Mid-Term Report must be kept in the station's public file.
-Failure to meet these requirements may result in sanctions or remedies.
-These requirements are contained in 47 C.F.R.
-Section 73.2080 and are authorized by the Communications Act of 1934, as amended.

-Consider as "full-time" employees all those permanently working 30 or more hours a week.

-SECTION I.

-Does your station employment unit employ fewer than five full-time employees, if television, or fewer than eleven full-time employees, if radio?

-If yes, you do not have to file this form with the FCC.
-However, you have the option to complete the certification below, return the form to the FCC, and place a copy in your station(s) public file.
-You do not have to complete the rest of this form.
-If your station employment unit employs five or more full-time employees, if television, or eleven or more full-time employees, if radio, you must complete all of this form and follow all instructions.

-CERTIFICATION

-This report must be certified, as follows:

-- A. By licensee, if an individual; - B. By a partner, if a partnership (general partner, if a limited partnership); - C. By an officer, if a corporation or an association; or - D. By an attorney of the licensee, in case of physical disability or absence from the United States of the licensee.

-WILLFUL FALSE STATEMENTS ON THIS FORM ARE PUNISHABLE BY FINE AND/OR IMPRISONMENT (U.S. CODE, TITLE 18, SECTION 1001), AND/OR REVOCATION OF ANY STATION LICENSE OR CONSTRUCTION PERMIT (U.S. CODE, TITLE 47, SECTION 312(a)(1)), AND/OR FORFEITURE (U.S. CODE, TITLE 47, SECTION 503).

-I certify to the best of my knowledge, information and belief, all statements contained in this report are true and correct.

-Signed Name of Respondent
+Name Stree t Address City State Zip Cod le Telephone No. FII LING INST RUC TIONS discriminating in employment and rela Section 73.2080.
+Pursuant to these req ed to afford equited benefits on uirements, a tele nal employn the basis of evision stati ment of race, on em opportunity to all qualified persons and to refrain from color, national origin, religion, and sex.
+See 47 C.F.R. ployment unit that employs five or more full-time station a television station employment unit employs fewer than - · · · - · · · · · · · · · · · · · · · file.
+Failure to meet these requirements may result in ction 73.2080 and are authorized by the Communications Consider as "full-time" employees all the ose permanently y working 3 0 or m ore hours a week.
+SECTION I. Does your station employment unit empthan eleven full-time employees, if radio five full-tin ne emp ployees, if television, or fewer Yes No the form to the FCC, and place a copy in your station or more full-time (s) public fi e employee le.
+Yo ave the option to complete the certification below, return ou do not have to complete the rest of this form.
+If your levision, or eleven or more full-time employees, if radio, CERTIFICATION This report must be certified, as follows A. By licensee, if an individual; B. By a partner, if a partnership (general C. By an officer, if a corporation or an D. By an attorney of the licensee, in case al partner, if a linassociation; or (U.S. CODE, TITLE 18, SECTION 10 001), AND/OR RI EVOCATIO N OF A ISHABLE BY FINE AND/OR IMPRISONMENT NY STATION LICENSE OR CONSTRUCTION PERMIT ITURE (U.S. CODE, TITLE 47, SECTION 503).
+I certify to the best of my knowledge, in formation and b elief, all sta temen ts contained in this report are true and correct.
+Signed Nome e of Respondent

-Title Telephone No. (include area code)
+Telephone No. (include area code)

-Date